jawj/mostly-ormless/README.md

 Try it out
 --

 Everything you need to give this approach a spin is included in this repo.
-Make sure you have node, npm and Postgres installed, then:
+Make sure you have node, npm, Postgres and PostGIS installed, then:

 ```sh
 cd /some/appropriate/path